Skip to main content

 Need help making the controls practical?

-The Architecture Assessment can isolate the workflow, map the governance needs, and show whether the right first move is a small system build or a broader redesign.
+The Architecture Assessment can isolate the workflow, map the review needs, and show the right first move.

 Open Architecture Assessment